-Prof. Liang completed his Physics PhD in 1971 at UC Berkeley at the age of twenty three years.
+Prof. Liang completed his Physics PhD at UC Berkeley at the age of twenty three years.
 He joined the Rice faculty in 1991 after teaching careers at Michigan State University and Stanford University, plus research and management positions at Lawrence Livermore National Laboratory.
 He was an associate/deputy division leader in the Physics Directorate of LLNL prior to moving to Rice.
 His current research is in relativistic plasma physics with applications to high energy astrophysics, and plasma interactions with ultra-intense lasers, with applications to antimatter creation, laboratory astrophysics, fusion and medical physics.
 He is also interested in problems in fluid dynamics.
+His group is engaged in both theoretical and experimental research.
 He is the author or coauthor of over 270 publications and a Fellow of the American Physical Society.
 Website: http://spacibm.rice.edu/~liang

 Professor Liang teaches